Skip to Content

 VA Condo Requirements

-The VA doesn't publish their guidelines on condo approval conditions.
-Lenders may also have their own requirements on top of what the VA wants to see.
+The VA doesn't publish its guidelines on condo approval conditions, but Minimum Property Requirements play a great part.
+Also, lenders may have their own requirements on top of what the VA wants to see.

-• Owner-occupancy: VA appraisers could flag a development if owner-occupancy rates are low
+- Owner-occupancy: VA appraisers could flag a development if owner occupancy rates fall under 50% for the entire development.

-• Vacancy rates: New developments might need a certain percentage of units sold or under contract
+- Vacancy rates: New developments might need a certain percentage of units sold or under contract.
+Generally, this is at least 75%.

-Talk with a Veterans United loan specialist for more details.
+Talk with a Veterans United VA Loan Expert for more details.

 VA officials will review the request and paperwork and either approve or deny the development's eligibility or alert the lender regarding missing documents or other issues that can be addressed and resubmitted.